 At Naperville Acupuncture Center, in addition to Classical Acupuncture, we also use more modern techniques.
 One of the most popular is known as “dry-needling.”
 Some of the other techniques we use are called “motor-point acupuncture” and “neurofunctional” acupuncture.
 We combine these in your treatment for the best results.

-Dry needling, also known as trigger point dry needling,is the use of solid needles (a.k.a acupuncture needles) for the treatment of pain.
-Dry needling is sometimes also known as intramuscular stimulation (IMS).
-Dry needling is one type of acupuncture based on muscular anatomy and function.
+Dry needling, also known as trigger point dry needling is used for the treatment of pain.
+Dry needling is a type of acupuncture based on muscular anatomy and function.

 Dry needling is focused on locating and treating what are known as “trigger points.”
 Trigger points are taut, tender bands in the muscle tissue.
 These are often located on or close to the traditional acupuncture points.
 Pressing on these points can cause pain where they are or a “radiating” pain sensation.
 These are often found when a person is experiencing sciatica symptoms (pain in the buttocks radiating down the leg).
 Treating the trigger points will very often reduce or eliminate the radiating pain, producing tremendous relief for the patient.

 Many physical therapists and chiropractors now offer dry needling.
-The traditional acupuncture technique is very similar.
-Both require a detailed knowledge of anatomy and a high degree of precision.
-In our clinic we tend to use thinner needles with a lighter technique, to give the patient a more comfortable and effective experience.
+In our clinic we use thinner needles with a lighter technique, to give the patient a more comfortable, yet still very effective experience.